 - make conclusions based on logically-derived information.

-- be aware of the time and place including time of day, season, as well as the decade.
+- be aware of the time and place including the time of day, season, as well as a decade.
 Progress changes the way people live from decade to decade.

 - not make conclusions based on stated facts.